pakrym/pipelines/pipelines.md

 Besides handling the memory management, the other core pipelines feature is the ability to peek at data in the `Pipe` without actually consuming it.

-`PipeReader` has 2 core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).
+`PipeReader` has two core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).

 Here's an example of an http parser that reads partial data buffers data in the `Pipe` until a valid start line is received.